About

 Short and serious version:

-Emily Roderick is an artist, facilitator and access worker, researching new ways of working with collaborative pairings including The Dazzle Club, Matters of Interest and with artist Emily Warner.
+Emily Roderick is an artist, facilitator and access worker, researching new ways of working in collaborative contexts.
 Curiosity and questions drive her work across its different iterations, exploring social space and interaction with non-art audiences and community contexts, using art to create conversation and exchange.
 Emily is currently based in Berlin.

-Achievements include: Selected artist for WHW Akademija, Zagreb, Croatia (2024).
-Are Swimming Noodles Surveillance Tools? with Pedreira, Porto (2023).
+Projects include: Are Swimming Noodles Surveillance Tools? with Pedreira, Porto (2023).
 Developing Your Creative Practice (Arts Council England) Awardee exploring bell ringing and performance (2022).
 The Dazzle Club Co-Founder, a collaborative project of embodied research into public space surveillance (2019 – 2021).
 Member of Matters of Interest, an online artist-led research roundtable network emphasising knowledge exchange and alternative ways of learning (2020-ongoing). exxxtteeenssioon, a new durational performance commission with Emily Warner for Vivid Projects (2019).

 Middle version (this one is more fun):